ilgintandogan/bums-website/README.md

 ## Getting Started

 1. Clone or download this repository
-2. Open `index.html` in a web browser
+2. Open `index.html` in a web browser to view the concept website
+3. Open `prototype.html` to try the interactive prototype
-3. No build process or dependencies required - it's a static website!
+4. No build process or dependencies required - it's a static website!

+## Prototype Features

+The interactive prototype (`prototype.html`) demonstrates:

+- **Login System**: Role selection (Mentee/Mentor)
+- **Dashboard**: Overview with stats and recommended matches
+- **Smart Matching**: AI-powered matching algorithm simulation
+- **Mentor Profiles**: Detailed mentor information and expertise
+- **Chat Interface**: Real-time messaging simulation
+- **Session Scheduling**: 15-minute micro-mentoring session booking
+- **My Sessions**: View upcoming and past mentoring sessions
+- **My Chats**: List of active conversations

+All features are fully interactive and use mock data for demonstration purposes.

 ## Browser Support